learn-co-students/js-weather-api-ajax-001/README.md

 ## Instructions
 * Sign up for an account to generate a Weather Underground API key [here](http://www.wunderground.com/weather/api/d/login.html).
 You'll use this key for API calls.
 * Require jQuery at the top of `index.html`.
+In HTML, you require JavaScript files by using the `script` HTML tag.
 Double check that it was correctly required by typing `jQuery` in the browser console or just `$`.
 This should return a function, not "undefined".
 * You'll be using [Chart.js](http://www.chartjs.org/) to visualize the JSON from Weather Underground so check it out.
 Require the `Chart.js` library in the head of your HTML file.
 Double check that you required the library correctly by typing `Chart` into the browser's console.
 A function should be returned, not "undefined".
 * Require `weather-chart.js` below the lines where you required jQuery and Chart.js.
 * In `weather-chart.js`, make a variable, `API_KEY`, and define it as the string of your Weather Underground key.